fartzy/data-pipelines-examples/README.md

 ### Miscellaneous organization
 ##### There are only notebooks and DAGs as of now.
 But DAG and notebook are not necessarily correlated.
 These could be standalone jobs/pipelines or they could be things that are pieces of larger pipelines.
+- notebooks
-- Databricks notebooks
+  - Databricks
     - Python
     - Scala
     - SQL
+  - Zeppelin

 - DAGs (could be Airflow or Dataswarm)
   - Python